podverse/podverse-ops/CONTRIBUTING.md

 Below is info to help you get started running the Podverse apps locally on your machine.

+### Yarn vs NPM

+We use `yarn` accross all of our documentation.
+NPM does not seem to work with our linked modules when running in localhost, but Yarn does.
+(This may be related to [differences in circular dependency handling](https://stackoverflow.com/a/74536600/2608858).)

 ### Environment configs

 You can find example `.env` files for all Podverse repos [here](https://github.com/podverse/podverse-ops/tree/master/config).